Asterixss/CoreView/README.md

 * FC = Full-Custom (Stable but modified Version, e.g. RGB / NO RGB)
 * PR = Pre-Release (un-stable but Early Version)

+_You can always check the Version of the .exe when installing (Typically in the name) or by right-click > Properties > Details, for 2.3 builds, it will say 2.3.0.0_

 ## Feedback and Bug Reporting

 This tool is currently in active development.
 If you find a bug, encounter a crash, or have a feature suggestion, please help us improve by reporting it: